-Although there has not been much research on NRT it is thought that the small amount of nicotine in breast milk from nicotine therapy products is less dangerous for the baby than smoke inhalation from smoking traditional tobacco products 1.
-Nicotine absorption from NRTs (including nicotine gum, transdermal patch, nasal spray, inhaler, sublingual tablets, and lozenges) is slower than from smoking and blood levels of nicotine rise more slowly 2.
-Breastfeeding author Nancy Mohrbacher explains:
+Although there has not been much research on NRT it is thought that the small amount of nicotine excreted into breast milk from nicotine therapy products is less dangerous for the baby than smoke inhalation from smoking traditional tobacco products.1 Nicotine absorption from NRTs (including nicotine gum, transdermal patch, nasal spray, inhaler, sublingual tablets, and lozenges) is slower than from smoking and blood levels of nicotine rise more slowly.2 Breastfeeding author Nancy Mohrbacher explains:

-[Nicotine replacement] products provide blood nicotine levels high enough to prevent or reduce withdrawal symptoms without the tars, carbon monoxide, and lung irritants that come with smoking and without the “buzz.”
+Nicotine replacement products provide blood nicotine levels high enough to prevent or reduce withdrawal symptoms but without the “buzz” of cigarettes.
+They are also missing the tars, carbon monoxide, and lung irritants that come with smoking.

-The UK’s National Institute for Health and Care Excellence (NICE) says that nicotine products taken at intervals are preferable to those that provide a steady stream of nicotine.
-This allows blood levels of nicotine time to fall before the next breastfeed.
+The UK’s National Institute for Health and Care Excellence (NICE) says that nicotine products taken at intervals (intermittent therapy) are preferred in breastfeeding women as opposed to products that provide a steady stream of nicotine (such as a nicotine patch, see next section).
+This allows blood levels of nicotine time to fall before the next breastfeed.5

-Nicotine skin patches provide a steady level of continual nicotine which prevents timing breastfeeds so that nicotine levels are lower in breast milk.
-However, using the lowest strength patch available e.g. 7 mg is said to reduce a baby’s exposure to nicotine by as much as 70% 3 4 5 and removing the patch at bedtime can lower the levels of nicotine at night.
-Breastfeeding and medications expert Thomas Hale says nicotine patches are safer than smoking and the risk to baby is less than using formula:
+Nicotine skin patches provide a steady level of continual nicotine.
+This prevents the possibility of timing breastfeeds so that nicotine levels are lower in breast milk at the time of a breastfeed.
+However, using the lowest strength patch available e.g. 7 mg is said to reduce a baby’s exposure to nicotine by as much as 70% compared to smoking or using a high strength patch.67 Removing the patch at bedtime can lower the levels of nicotine at night.8 Following a clinical trial, breastfeeding and medications expert Thomas Hale and colleagues say nicotine patches are safer than smoking:

 Undertaking maternal smoking cessation with the nicotine patch is, therefore, a safer option than continued smoking.

-A nasal spray delivers nicotine to the blood more rapidly compared to other NRT products and is closer to the rate of nicotine delivery of cigarette smoking (Benowitz et al, 2009).
-Even so Lactmed says that a nicotine spray reduces blood and probably breast milk levels of nicotine by two thirds compared with smoking a cigarette although no studies on breastfeeding mothers have been reported (Lactmed search: nicotine).
+A nicotine nasal spray delivers nicotine to the blood more rapidly compared to other NRT products and is closer to the rate of nicotine delivery of cigarette smoking (Benowitz et al, 2009).
+Even so Lactmed says that a nicotine spray reduces blood and probably breast milk levels of nicotine by two thirds compared with smoking a cigarette although no studies on breastfeeding mothers have been reported.

-Blood levels of nicotine from nicotine gum can vary quite widely and may be similar to smoking traditional cigarettes although no studies on breastfeeding mothers using this product have been reported (Lactmed search: nicotine).
-Breastfeeding mothers are advised to avoid breastfeeding for two to three hours after chewing this product 6.
+Blood levels of nicotine from nicotine gum can vary quite widely and may be similar to smoking traditional cigarettes however there aren’t any studies on breastfeeding mothers using this product (Lactmed, 2018).
+Hale says levels of blood nicotine from chewing gum may be 30-60% of the levels of blood nicotine found in cigarette smokers.
+Hale also states however that if the gum is chewed rapidly the levels of nicotine may be similar to smoking itself.
+Breastfeeding mothers are advised to avoid breastfeeding for two to three hours after chewing this product (Halesmeds.com.
+2018)

-Medications author Thomas Hale says levels of nicotine dispensed in an inhaler are probably too low to affect a breastfeeding baby 7.
-But as with all nicotine replacement products, levels will depend on useage:
+Medications author Thomas Hale says levels of nicotine dispensed in an inhaler are probably too low to affect a breastfeeding baby (Halesmeds.com.
+2018) .
+But as with all nicotine replacement products, levels will depend on how used:

 Habitual smokeless tobacco users will receive 130-250 mg of nicotine per day compared to 180 mg per day for 1 pack of cigarettes.